Categories of Licensing

 The laws in Ontario require that any person who employs staff must be registered with the Workers Safety and Insurance Board (WSIB).

 - Apprentice jockey

-Before being granted a jockey’s or apprentice jockey’s licence, each applicant shall present to the Stewards a physician’s report of a complete physical examination, acceptable to the AGCO, and once every two years, an eye examination by an ophthalmologist or an acceptable optometrist.
+A jockey or apprentice jockey licence applicant must (1) abide by weight guidelines at the time of racing and (2) present to the AGCO Stewards a physician’s report of a complete physical examination, acceptable to the AGCO, and once every two years, an eye examination by an ophthalmologist or an acceptable optometrist.

 - Jockey’s agent

 An individual applying for a groom licence must be acting in a Groom capacity.

 A Hot Walker licence applicant must be (1) acting in a Hot Walker capacity and (2) employed by a licensed AGCO Trainer.